 Sites and Sources in Modern British Studies

-This module goes beyond thinking about Britain in terms of the great and the good and introduces you to rich and diverse sources through which historians have tried to understand the contours of everyday life in the past.
-The module will enable you to capture the pluralistic and inchoate messiness of ordinary life and historical change.
-A seaside postcard can be just as useful to a historian as a work of art.
-It is a module that will give you grounding in the interpretation of different sources and the problems and possibilities these present in studying the past.
+This module introduces the rich and diverse sources through which historians and other scholars of modern Britain have tried to understand the past.
+Moving beyond a focus on social and political elites, we will explore the sources through which historians have explored the contours of everyday life.
+In so doing our aim is to think through the ways in which we might understand the pluralistic and inchoate messiness of ordinary life and historical change.
+A seaside postcard can be just as useful (and important) to a historian as a work of art.
+Using sources like these, however, presents different problems and possibilities.
+Sites and Sources in Modern British Studies will introduce you to these issues, and give you a broad grounding in the interpretation of diverse primary sources in studying the past.

 Economics of War

 As events in the last two centuries have shown, the outcome of conventional wars is very much dependent on the economic strength of the belligerents; and, in case of asymmetrical warfare, on whether the economical ‘superior power’ is willing to make the economic sacrifices necessary to winning a war.
 The module will introduce you to the economic problems of warfare since the Napoleonic era.
 Issues investigated will include: war finance; (industrial) production of war materials; organisation of wartime economies, including raw material provision, interruption of enemies’ economic systems; the ‘military-industrial complex’ and its influence; the impact political decisions have on the effectiveness and efficiency of armed forces; the impact of spiralling procurement costs.